github/docs/content/copilot/configuring-github-copilot/configuring-github-copilot-in-your-environment.md

    ![Screenshot of the menu bar in {% data variables.product.prodname_vscode %}, with the "File" menu expanded.
 In the "Preferences" sub-menu, the "Keyboard Shortcuts" option is highlighted with an orange outline.](/assets/images/help/copilot/vsc-keyboard-shortcuts.png)

 1. In the "Keyboard Shortcuts" editor, search for the command name of the keyboard shortcut you want to change.
-1. Next to the command you want to change, click the pencil icon.
+1. Click the pencil icon Next to the command you want to change.

    ![Screenshot of "Keyboard Shortcuts" editor.
 Next to a command labeled "Accept Inline Suggestion," a pencil icon is highlighted with an orange outline.](/assets/images/help/copilot/vsc-edit-shortcuts.png)